 Each major paper will be submitted in a folder along with all the smaller assignments and drafts that have contributed to its development.
-To document your hard work and your developing writing skills, it is essential to keep all the work you produce, even false starts or drafts you might typically throw away.

 Save both electronic and paper copies of your work.
-Save your electronic work in at least two different ways or places, such as email, a USB, Googledocs (in the gmail Drive), your hard drive etc...
-Start a new file when you begin a new draft of a paper-simply copy what's there and paste it into a new file.
+Save your work at least two different ways, such as email, a USB flash drive, Googledocs (in the gmail Drive), Canvas, your hard drive etc...
 The Working Portfolio serves to guarantee the intellectual integrity of your work by providing a record of your ideas, labor, and efforts developing each assignment specifically for this course.
 The working portfolio can document and archive your developing writing process and also safeguard against charges of plagiarism.

-Working portfolios will have cover sheets detailing point values for individual assignments expected to be in them.
+Each Working Portfolio will have a cover sheet detailing point values for the required individual assignments.
 These sheets must be completed outside of class so that the work is ready to submit at the beginning of class on the designated due date.
 Working portfolios submitted without completed cover sheets or without passing essay drafts that meet the minimum word count requirements will not earn any credit.
+Working Portfolios will not earn credit unless they contain both rough and revised drafts of the essays.